Kudakwashe Mahachi: Club Career

+Ahead of the 2026 Zimbabwe Premier Soccer League season, Mahachi signed a one year contract with Bulawayo giants Highlanders.
+This marked a return to his boyhood club after 12 years, most of which were spent plying his trade in South Africa.
+In his new spell at Highlanders, Mahachi who is known for his pace and skill as a winger has played mostly as a left-back.

 International

 In January 2014, coach Ian Gorowa, invited Mahachi to be a part of the Zimbabwe squad for the 2014 African Nations Championship.
 He helped the team to a fourth-place finish after being defeated by Nigeria by a goal to nil.
 Mahachi scored his first goal for his nation in the aforementioned 2014 African Nations Championship and his second in a friendly versus Malawi.

+Style of play

+In most cases, Mahachi tends to be a winger playing on either side of the field using his acceleration and left-footed passes to attack the defensive line.
+Although he is well-known for his dribbling and ball controlling skills, his tactical position was changed in Highlanders where he played as a Left-back.